Grizzly Bears at GWDC

 Meet the Bears:

-Kobuk and Nakina are brother and sister who were actually from a litter of triplets.
+Nakina and Kobuk (who once resided at the Center) were brother and sister who were actually from a litter of triplets.
 Their mother and brother were shot and killed by a resident near the community of Delta Junction, Alaska.
-They came to live at the GWDC in 1998.
-Kobuk displays confidence when interacting with his sister.
-Nakina will entertain herself searching out hides, fish and bones.
-Being from the interior part of Alaska, Kobuk and Nakina are about the same size as Yellowstone bears with weights between 450 and 600 pounds.
-Adopt Kobuk and Nakina.
+Nakina came to live at the GWDC in 1998.
+She will entertain herself searching out hides, fish and bones.
+Being from the interior part of Alaska, Nakina is about the same size as Yellowstone bears with weights between 450 and 600 pounds.
+Adopt Nakina.

 Sam was placed in captivity as a young cub after his mother disappeared in Alaska.
 He wandered in to a fishing village where people (young and old) began hand-feeding him, becoming quite the attraction and a dangerous situation.
 Without a mother to care for him and becoming habituated to human food, he had to be placed in captivity and arrived at the Center in 1996.
 Being from the coastline of Alaska, he is very large – weighing approximately 1050 pounds.
 Adopt Sam.